 sudo systemctl enable --now nftables

-Reboot and check the nftables rules
+Reboot and check our nftables rules

 After reboot, we can check our nftables rules again to ensure they load correctly and are persisted.